sakuralily11/PersonalizedGP/README.md

 ## Citation

-If you use this code in your research, **please cite the following publications**:
+If you use this code or a modified version in your research, **please cite the following publications**:

 Utsumi, Y., Rudovic, O., Peterson, K., Guerrero, R., Picard, R. "Personalized Gaussian Processes for Forecasting of Alzheimer's Disease Assessment Scale-Cognition Sub-Scale (ADAS-Cog13)."
 The 40th International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC).
 May 2018.